ImmutableWebApps/react-immutable-example/README.md

-# ng-immutable-example
+# react-immutable-example

-This project demonstrates how to convert to an [Immutable Web App](https://immutablwebapps.org) from an Angular app that was generated with [Create React App](https://github.com/facebook/create-react-app) version .
+This project demonstrates how to convert to an [Immutable Web App](https://immutablwebapps.org) from a React app that was generated with [Create React App](https://github.com/facebook/create-react-app) version .

 ## Getting Started